-Doctors say the emails they received through an ATTIPA request show the government expects its decision will result in fewer residents receiving flu shots.
+Doctors say the emails they received through an access to information request show the government expects its decision will result in fewer residents receiving flu shots.

 It said health authorities across the province will need to spend hundreds of thousands of dollars more to vaccinate patients who will no longer receive flu shots from doctors.
 It also said the province's health system will have to bear the costs of extra emergency room visits and hospitalizations "that will likely occur if flu shot coverage is reduced."

-The Canadian Cancer Society has said HPV, or Human Papiloma Virus, is linked to cancer.
+The Canadian Cancer Society has said HPV, or human papillomavirus, is linked to cancer.

 Health minister defends decision

-But Newfoundland and Labrador's Health Minister John Haggie said saving money had nothing to do with the decision.
+But Newfoundland and Labrador Health Minister John Haggie said saving money had nothing to do with the decision.

 When pressed on his repeated use of the term "scope of practice," Haggie said it's about doing things "wiser."

 "Scope of practice is basically a discussion we have had with pretty well every allied health professional and health-care provider, and the NLMA have really led the charge.
 They want their physicians working to the maximum of their skills — not you know, filling in paperwork or dealing with more mundane tasks that someone else is better trained to do," he said.

 Haggie added that Newfoundland and Labrador has a "very robust vaccination program" and there is consideration to extending the flu vaccination season.